dkondratenko-dev/cmake_tutorial/documents/2025/11-rdtsc-benchmarking/rtdsc_vs_std_chrono.md

 * **When to Use It:**
   * Getting the current date and time to display to a user.
-  * Creating timestamps for logging or file creation.
+  * Creating timestamps for logging or file creation - plot performance trends over time, compare benchmarks done on different systems or OSes, or sync results with CI/CD pipelines.
   * Scheduling an event to happen at a specific calendar time (e.g., run a backup at 2:00 AM).
+  * Also use when ultra-precise CPU cycle-level profiling is not needed.
+All that is needed is how long code runs in real-world time - Works across threads, processes, or even machines—helpful in distributed benchmarking.
+  * Baseline alignment - When running multiple algorithms, especially in a long test suite, you can timestamp each segment to align them in time.
+This helps answer questions like, “Did performance degrade after an update?” or “Was the slowdown tied to system load at a particular moment?”

 * **When NOT to Use It:**
   * **Never use it for measuring time intervals (durations).** If the clock is adjusted backward while you're timing something, you could get a negative duration, leading to bugs or infinite loops.
+When clock adjustments are possible, use std::chrono::steady_clock (which is monotonic and immune to clock changes)
+  * **Not for performance-critical measurements - resolution is at seconds/milliseconds.** For those, use std::chrono::high_resolution_clock

 * **Code Example:**